osstekz/vala-code-web/_docs/settings.md

 title: Settings
 ---

-There are a number of settings for the Dart and Flutter extensions that can be modified in VS Code's [User Settings or Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings).
+There are a number of settings for the Vala extension that can be modified in VS Code's [User Settings or Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings).

 The settings described here are documented by their JSON keys, though most of them can also be edited in the settings UI in VS Code by clicking the **Vala-Code** section under **Extensions**.